 The tragedy at Sandy Hook Elementary School took the lives of 26 students and educators.
 Since then, schools have used a variety of practices to protect students from violence.
 The resurgence of school shootings has renewed pressure to adopt policies to keep students safe.

+It is imperative that school leaders avoid practices that further student trauma.
+Instead, they should prioritize upstream, evidence-based violence prevention solutions.
 If schools choose to use any of these policies or practices, school leaders have the responsibility to put the safety and well-being of students first.

 Active Shooter Drills, School Security Personnel, and Threat Assessment